Hitler's Commissar Order and Its Acceptance by the General Staff Is a Dark Mark on the Professionalism of the Wehrmacht

 The Genesis of the Commissar order

-Hitler had decided on a war with Russia and for this reason he committed a military blunder by postponing "operation Sea Lion" the invasion of England.
-Hitler wanted a swift campaign in Russia and occupation of European Russia and Moscow.
-He also once and for all wanted to destroy the communist party, which he thought was a creation of the Jews. he was of the view that if the communist party was destroyed, Russia under Stalin would collapse.
+Hitler had decided on a war with Russia and for this reason, he postponed "Operation Sea Lion," the invasion of England.
+Militarily it was a blunder but in line with Hitler's philosophy as outlined in his autobiography "Mien Kampf."
+Hitler wanted a swift campaign in Russia and the occupation of European Russia and Moscow.
+He also once and for all wanted to destroy the communist party, which he thought was a creation of the Jews.
+He was of the view that if the communist party was destroyed, Russia under Stalin would collapse.

 Do you feel the German generals were culoable for executing the Commissar order